UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Navigate to the idea listings page based on a selected location
-* Click a button to sort by date or popularity
+* Click a button to sort by date or popularity or tags/categories
 * Resulting idea listing page has been sorted by specified metric if there are ideas that match the filter
 * If no ideas match the filter, a message is shown to the user to try a different filter
 * If the idea list was empty to begin with before filtering occurred, the view